TZkYkunaga/tzkykunaga.github.io/src/content/posts/Problem_with_localhost_and_proxy.md

 # Got problem with proxy when connecting to [localhost](http://localhost) ip or 127.0.0.1.

-Recently im using proxy tool like postman, mitmproxy and burpsuite with foxyproxy.
+Recently i have been using proxy tool like postman, mitmproxy and burpsuite with foxyproxy.
 But the problem is those can not capture any packets from my local application

 ![mitmweb proxy on port 8080](guide/crapi1.png)